aaronplagge/playground/python/todo/README.md

   * Storage - Database
   * Don't think I'll do it as a class yet
   * May end up using a `.todo` file for settings later on.
+  * Will leave arguments as they are for now.
+May try adding named arguments with the positional arguments later.